Seun2255/sql_query_runner/README.md

 ## Optimisations Made

-1. All external files where fetched after the page loads
+1.  i fetched and processed the data for the database after the page loads to greatly reduce page load time
-2.  i used views instead of pages to avoid page redirects
+2.  i used views instead of pages to avoid unnecesary page redirects